simonecalabrese/end2end-chat/README.md

 - [4.
 Future Improvements](#future-improvements)

 ## Introduction
-This project represents a real-time chat application where registered users can send messages to their friends using end-to-end communication.
+This project consists of a real-time chat application where registered users can send messages to their friends using end-to-end communication.

 ## Getting Started
 ### Requirements